PayUp-Bot/docs/docs/setup-guide/initial-setup.md

 In your private channel, type `/setup set-stripe`.
 This should display a command above the chat box.
 Press ++tab++ to load the command into your chat, and fill out the `secret_key` (live mode, secret key) and `test_key` (test mode, secret key) fields.
 Once that is done, press enter to run the command.

 Almost there!
 Just one more command to run.
 Once you have set your Stripe credentials, execute this command: `/setup toggle-stripe enabled:True`.
-If you are not planning on configuring PayPal Support, then [click here ↗](#final-steps) to go directly to the final steps.
+If you are not planning on configuring PayPal Support, then [click here ↗](#final-steps){ data-preview } to go directly to the final steps.

 ## :fontawesome-brands-paypal: PayPal Setup
 !!! info